PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 External Projects
 *****************

-To reuse needs from another project, you can use the following possiblities to readin needs from another project.
+To reuse needs from another project, you can use the following possibilities to readin needs from another project.

 needs_external_needs
 ====================

 With `needs_external_needs` you can import the `needs.json` from another project.
-The needs are avaialbe in the memory of the current sphinx-nneds build, but all links jump to another web-project / web-server.
+The needs are available in the memory of the current sphinx-nneds build, but all links jump to another web-project / web-server.

 We have add an external project already referenced within this documentation: